DisQada/Workspace/README.md

 Copyright &copy; 2022 [DisQada](https://github.com/DisQada)

-This framework is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+This framework is licensed under the [Apache License, Version 2.0](https://apache.org/licenses/LICENSE-2.0).
 See the [LICENSE](LICENSE) file for more information.

-# Getting started
+# Getting Started

 ## Configurations